Due to COVID-19, the Mendik Library is currently closed.

 The Library’s Online Catalog, automated acquisitions, serials, and circulation control systems provide easy and comprehensive access to the Library’s collections.
 To maximize the range of materials and facilities available to students and faculty, the Library has joined several library consortia.
 Our participation in these consortia enables us to arrange access for our students and faculty to other research and academic libraries throughout the New York Metropolitan area.
 Through JILP, the Joint International Law Project, we provide access to a unified research collection of international and comparative law materials, housed in our Library and two other local law libraries.
 Using bibliographic databases, librarians can locate and arrange for the interlibrary loan of materials from academic, court, public and private libraries throughout New York and the United States.

-Library staff members are available seven days a week, days and evenings, to assist members of the law school community with research problems and to direct them to the most current materials in their particular areas of study.
-The full-time staff of seventeen includes twelve professional librarians, six of whom hold J.D. degrees.
+Library staff members are available to assist members of the law school community with research problems and to direct them to the most current materials in their particular areas of study.
+The full-time staff of twelve includes seven professional librarians, five of whom hold J.D. degrees.
 The Library works closely with the faculty, the Legal Practice, the law school journals, and moot court students and staff to coordinate programs and to insure that the challenging studying, researching, and writing needs of the NYLS community are met.

 Regular Library hours during the Fall and Spring semesters: